Post Summary: Why You Should Visit Craters Of The Moon in Southern Idaho

 You are not able to reserve a spot online, so it’s a first come first serve basis when it comes to sites.
 Staying overnight here allowed us to experience an evening in the park, and explore when the sun wasn’t so harsh.

 We definitely suggest camping if you plan to visit during the peak summer months.
 We would assume that the average June/July/August temperatures can get pretty dang hot!

 Didn’t get a spot in the park?
 We use an app called The Dyrt to help us find spots in the area for last-minute camping.
-Make sure to get the PRO version to utilize offline browsing so you can use ith without cell service!
-Use our code MANDAGIES for 10% off your subscription!
+We have the PRO version to utilize offline browsing so we can use it without cell service!
+Try their pro membership free for 90-days when using our code MANDAGIES90!

 Pro Tip: Looking for quick and easy food to make on the road?
 Read our easy camping meals post for cheap and fast ideas!